skeeto/skeeto.github.com/_posts/2011-10-19-emacs-init-repo.markdown

 repositories.
 Git has good support for putting foreign Git repositories within your own repository, but a couple of repositories I was using were Subversion and CVS.
-I managed to cut down to just Git repositories and one Subversion repository, for which [I now maintain a Git mirror](https://github.com/skeeto/yasnippet), making these *all* Git repositories.
+I managed to cut down to just Git repositories <s>and one Subversion repository, for which I now maintain a Git mirror, making these *all* Git repositories</s>.
+(*Update November 2011*: YASnippet has moved to Git.)

 I also trimmed down a bit, cutting out some things I noticed I wasn't using (breadcrumbs, pabbrev) or things that didn't need to be in